venkatbalaji87/quicksell-frontend-assignment/README.md

 ## Overview

 This project is a Kanban board application built using ReactJS.
 It allows users to interact with ticket data fetched from the [Quicksell API](https://api.quicksell.co/v1/internal/frontend-assignment).
 Users can group and sort tickets based on different criteria, making it a versatile tool for project management.
+See the Application on [LIVE] using this link https://quicksell-frontend-assignment-chi.vercel.app/

 ## Features